farmachine/spyglass/replit.md

 ## Recent Changes

 **January 21, 2025**
+- ✓ **PURE AI-ONLY EXTRACTION AND VALIDATION COMPLETELY IMPLEMENTED**: Removed all programmatic counting and validation logic
+- ✓ Root cause eliminated: System was programmatically counting collection items for "Number of Parties", "Number of NDAs" fields instead of using AI judgment
+- ✓ Removed programmatic aggregation logic that summed "Number of" fields across documents via Python calculations
+- ✓ AI now determines ALL field values including counts - no len() functions or programmatic totals
+- ✓ Enhanced ai_validate_batch to use pure AI analysis only - removed all fallback rule-based validation functions
+- ✓ Removed calculate_knowledge_based_confidence_fallback and check_knowledge_document_conflicts functions
+- ✓ All validation decisions now made by AI using extraction rules and knowledge documents as context only
+- ✓ Simplified validation process: AI extraction → AI validation → display results (no hybrid programmatic steps)
+- ✓ System now asks AI to count parties, NDAs, and all other numeric fields based on document analysis rather than counting collection items
+- ✓ Extraction rules and knowledge documents provided to AI as context for judgment but no programmatic rule application
+- ✓ Completely eliminated sample/placeholder data generation as user has no use for sample data

+**January 21, 2025**
 - ✓ **MANUAL INPUT STATUS PRESERVATION BUG COMPLETELY RESOLVED**: Fixed critical issue where manually entered fields reverted to AI confidence after brain icon validation
 - ✓ Root cause identified: Python batch validation function was overriding manual input status without checking validation_status === "manual"
 - ✓ Enhanced batch validation logic to preserve manual input status when applying extraction rules via brain icon